Georgia-Southwestern-State-Univeristy/capstone-project-study-buddy/README.md

 1. **Conversational AI Interaction**
    - **Multi-Modal Communication:** Provides support for text-to-text, speech-to-speech, text-to-speech, and speech-to-text interactions so the user can communicate in his or her most preferred mode using **Azure Cognitive Speech Services**.
    - **Dynamic Responses:** Sends related GIFs, using **GIPHY** API, with messages to make the interactions lively and engaging.
-   - **Historical Figure Personas:** Assumes the character of a user-chosen historical figure, like Aryabhata, to make the responses informative and entertaining.
+   - **Expert Personas:** Adopts the persona of an expert in a user-selected topic (e.g., Science) to deliver responses that are both informative and engaging.
    - **Multi-Language Support:** Allows communication in more than one language, making it more accessible to different users using **Azure Translator service**.
    - **Initial Greeting and File Uploads:** Starts the interactions with a friendly greeting and lets users upload files for further assistance.
    - **Web and Place Searches:** Uses **Tavily** and **Bing** APIs to perform thorough web searches and **Google Places** API for location-based queries.
    - **Resource Access:** Searches and returns links for open-source textbooks in **Project Gutenberg** and **public domain libraries**, and job listings through **Adzuna API**.
    - **Document Generation:** Generates documents in different formats like PDF, DOC, etc., depending upon the user's input.
    - **Mood Detection and Coping Mechanisms:** Analyzes user mood using **Azure Text Analytics** and provides relevant coping strategies.
-   - **User Profile Integration:** Reads and uses user profiles from **Cosmos MongoDB** to make interactions more personalized.
+   - **User Profile and User Journey Integration:** Reads and uses **user profiles and user journey** from **Cosmos MongoDB** to make interactions more personalized.

 2. **AI Avatar Interaction**
    - **Azure Cognitive Speech Services:**  Powers the voice capabilities of the AI avatar, enabling natural and responsive conversations.